8 Amazing Videos to Teach and Practice Mindfulness with Kids

 You need a little bit of investment in the WHY in order to really get kids interested.

-3. It also gives our mind a little “break” when it is full of stuff and can help us relax.
+5. Mindfulness also gives our mind a little “break” when it is full of stuff, which can help us relax.

 (Check out this amazing tool for teaching the difference between craziness and stillness)